-C) Balanced Budget
+Balanced Budget

-As suggested by the name a balanced budget is that which has no deficit or surplus.
-The revenues arising from all sources are equal to the expenditures.
-Two main merits of a balanced budget are: (a) It ensures financial stability and (b) It avoids wasteful expenditure; and also demerits are: (i) Process of economic growth is hindered and (ii) Scope of undertaking welfare activities is restricted.
+As suggested by the name a balanced budget is that which has no references arising from all sources are equal to the expenditures.
+I'wo main merits of a balanced budget are: (a) It ensures financial stability and (b) It avoids wasteful expenditure; and also demerits are: (i) Process of economic growth is hindered and (ii) Scope of undertaking welfare activities is restricted.